 With an eye toward long-term protection of the Endowment against possible future market volatility, VMI Investment Holdings LLC directed a change in asset allocation within the VMI Endowment.
 Previously weighted heavily toward equities and bonds, the new allocation entailed more fixed income and fixed income associated investments as well as what are termed “defensive alternative investments”.
 Recently, an allocation to private-equity investments was made in the full knowledge that they might not generate the returns currently being experienced in funds weighted toward, say, the S&P, but in accordance with the overall policy of protecting against major downturns.

-Like the portfolios of most institutional and individuals, that of VMI Investment Holdings still is recovering from the major declines of 2008-2009.
-At the end of Fiscal Year 2009, the market value of the VMI Endowment was $234.7 million.
+At the end of the Fiscal Year 2009, the market value of the VMI Endowment was $234.7 million.
 At the end of the last four fiscal years, its value has been:

 Year Value (In millions of $)

 FY 2014 $371.1

 FY 2015 $379.9

 FY 2014 $381.9

 Thus, the value of the VMI Endowment from FY 2009 to FY 2016 has increased by $147.2 million or 63%.